 BEFORE I BECAME AN EXPAT

-Before we begin, let me briefly share what my life was like before I became an expat.
-I worked in STEM education which was rewarding and challenging at the same time.
-Inspiration was a constant in my work, and serving young women and girls made me fulfilled.
+Before we begin, let me briefly share my life before I became an expat.
+I worked in STEM education, which was both rewarding and challenging at the same time.
+Inspiration was a constant in my work, and serving young women and girls fulfilled me.

 Then, something beautiful happened in my life.
 My (then) boyfriend, Gozie, asked me to marry him!
 I had a decision to make.
 The decision to marry him was an automatic yes.
 But that yes was also tied to A LOT.
 It meant I had to leave my job, my family, and my home for the promise of a life that offered so much more.